 Outstanding traction and dynamic stability is provided by the full-time intelligent 4WD system, with a two-speed transfer box, working in sync with the sophisticated electronic traction control systems.
 The new Range Rover’s unmatched capabilities are reflected in it's strong structure with enhanced body geometry for all-terrain conditions, wading depth which has improved by 200 mm to 900 mm, and it's position as the best towing vehicle in its class with a 3,500 kg trailer capability.

-I think the Range Rover could do well in India, as people love big SUVs here.
-The only drawback could be the price.
-Since it is launched as a CBU, the ex-showroom price will hover around the Rs.1.5 cr. mark.
-Expect an on-road price of around Rs.1.7- Rs.2.0 cr. based on trims and specs.
+There's a growing love for big SUVs in India.
+The one drawback could be the price.
+Since it is launched as a CBU, the ex-showroom price will hover around the INR1.5 crore mark.
+Expect an on-road price of around INR 1.7-2.0 crore based on trims and specs.

 The Range Rover's journey has been an exciting one from a ground breaking prototype in the 1960s to the fourth generation model in 2012 and it just seems to be getting stronger by the day.